-Philips operates under a global Product

-Security Policy governing Security Designed

-In creation of products and services.

-The policy also governs risk assessment,

-identification of vulnerabilities in existing

-products, and incident response activities.

-The Head of Product Security oversees

-the governance and compliance of this

-policy, reporting directly to the Philips

-Chief Security Officer.
-Under direction

-of the global Product Security Program,

-Philips has instituted and matured

-capabilities, including global monitoring,

-case escalation, rapid response, and full

-management visibility to security issues.
+Philips operates under a global Product Security policy governing design-forsecurity in product and services creation, as well as risk assessment and incident response activities for vulnerabilities identified in existing products.
+The Head of Global Product Security oversees the governance and compliance of this policy, reporting directly to the Philips Head of Security.
+Under direction of the global Product Security Program, Philips has instituted and matured capabilities to include global monitoring, case escalation, rapid response, and full management visibility to security issues.